ministryofjustice/hale-platform/opt/lua/README.md

 ["10.0.0.0/8"]
 ```

-After writing, call `GET /firewall/flush-cache` so all workers reload the
+After writing, `INCR firewall:cache_version` so all pods reload the
-lists immediately (otherwise the worker cache TTL is up to 60 s).
+lists within ~1 s (otherwise their existing copies stay valid until the
+next bump).

 ### Allow or block a single IP (GCRA-level)